 Shadows of Shoah is directed by the board of the Shadows of Shoah Trust.

 Shadows of Shoah is a work in progress - an artistic and educational project, communicating the gravity and significance of the Holocaust in a unique way.
 Using photography and original music, selected episodes from survivors' experiences are presented in a brief, compelling format.
 To reach a new generation for whom the Holocaust holds little relevance or significance, we have attempted to produce powerful and evocative art while carefully maintaining historical accuracy.
-View examples of our work here, here, here, here, or here.
+View examples of our work to date here and here and here.

 The systematic murder of millions of European Jews must not be reduced to a faceless statistic or historical anomaly.